awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 Note the following:
 + **Protocol** – The value must begin with `http://` or `https://`\.
 + **Query string parameters** – If you have no query string parameters, omit the question mark\.
-+ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the object in your web page or application\.
-Do not specify the Amazon S3 URL for the object\.
++ **Alternate domain names** – If you specify an alternate domain name \(CNAME\) in the URL, you must specify the alternate domain name when referencing the file in your web page or application\.
+Do not specify the Amazon S3 URL for the file\.

 **DateLessThan**
 The expiration date and time for the URL in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
 Do not enclose the value in quotation marks\.